 Homeschoolers may end their home ed program at any time for any reason.
-We’ll explain how to officially close out your homeschool program and give specific information for enrolling in other educational opportunities.
+This page explains how to officially close out your home education program and gives specific information for enrolling in other educational opportunities.

 Enrolling in Another Educational Option